gigamaster/ui-theme-doc/_theme_collection_1/child.md

 ---
 layout: default
-title: Child Test
+title: Child Theme
-parent: Parent Test
+parent: Parent Theme
 ---

-# Child Test
+# Child Theme

-This is a child page in Test Collection 2.
+This is a child page in Theme Collection 1.

 The breadcrumb link above should lead to a page in the same collection.